Nick-ctrl-zela/Personal-Portfolio/README.md

 2. https://www.google.com/
 3. https://www.stackoverflow.com/

 I struggled with using github effectively, and I think that had more to do with it being me working alone.
-I saw little need for multiple branches because the constant switching made the work take longer and I have little time to get the work done.
+The constant switching made the work take longer and I have little time to get the work done.
 Plus, I started by making a branch for each file and only realized much later how bad that was.

 Basically all styling is done externally and is largely managed using id's.